Kochab and Pherkad: The Guardians of the Pole

 Kochab and Pherkad are part of the famous Little Dipper asterism in the constellation Ursa Minor the Lesser Bear.
 They mark the outer part of the cup of the Little Dipper, the part farthest from Polaris, the North Star.
-Kochab is designated Beta Ursa Minoris, and Pherkad is Gamma Ursa Minoris.
+Kochab has the designation Beta Ursa Minoris, and Pherkad is Gamma Ursa Minoris.
 Their proximity to the famous Polaris might cause you to overlook them, but Kochab and Pherkad have their own claims to fame.
-Follow the links below to learn more.

-For northern observers, these stars can be seen at any hour of the night, any night of the year, but are best high overhead on midsummer evenings.
+For northern observers, you can see these stars at any hour of the night, any night of the year, but it’s best when they’re high overhead on midsummer evenings.

 Both are giant stars, larger and brighter than our sun.

-Although not as hot as the sun, Kochab is roughly 40 times larger in diameter, and 500 times more energetic.
-In fact, if placed where our sun is now, Kochab would extend halfway to the planet Mercury.
+Although not as hot as the sun, Kochab is roughly 40 times larger in diameter, and 390 times more energetic.
+In fact, if placed where our sun is now, Kochab would extend nearly to the planet Mercury.
 David Darling says that Kochab has exhausted its core supply of hydrogen and is an evolving orange giant star probably at the stage of helium-burning.

 Pherkad is not as large (a mere 15 times larger than our sun), but because it is much more massive and hotter than our star, it pumps out energy at 1,100 times the rate.
 Actually, we should refer to it as Pherkad A to distinguish it from a nearby faint star, Pherkad B (the star known as 11 Ursae Minoris).
 These two are not related gravitationally, either, by the way.
 Pherkad B is barely visible to the unaided eye under very good dark sky conditions.
 It is six times fainter than Pherkad at magnitude 5.0 and sits 17 arcminutes, about a quarter of a degree, to the west of its brighter neighbor.

 Visually, Kochab is magnitude 2.08.
 So most of the time it is fainter than Polaris, which varies between magnitude 1.86 and 2.13.
 But sometimes, when Polaris dims, Kochab becomes the brightest star in Ursa Minor.
-Pherkad is more than twice as dim at magnitude 3.
+Pherkad is more than twice as dim as Kochab at magnitude 3.00.
 Both are easily visible from dark locations with low light pollution.

-The name Kochab is derived from an Arabic title that apparently refers to its nearness to the north celestial pole, and in fact about 3000 years ago it was closer to the pole than Polaris.
+The name Kochab comes from an Arabic title that apparently refers to its nearness to the north celestial pole, and, in fact, about 3,000 years ago it was closer to the pole than Polaris.
 Kochab was known as the pole star and sometimes called Polaris between 1700 BCE and 300 CE.
 The closest the north celestial pole came to Kochab was 7 degrees.